Breast self-awareness: The importance of knowing what’s normal for your breasts

 “It means you no longer have to do it a specific way,” Steele says.

 If you regularly do breast self-exams using the techniques taught in the past, there’s no need to stop, she says.
-The only change in advice is that you shouldn’t squeeze your nipples looking for discharge.
+The only change in advice is that you should not squeeze your nipples looking for discharge.
 Aggressive squeezing can result in injury and needless worry because sometimes discharge in that circumstance is normal.

 “The discharge that is worrisome is discharge that comes without squeezing,” Steele says.